 I grew up with a mom who was (and still is) obsessed with flowers.
 I could name almost every popular flower by the time I was in kindergarten.
-There’s a video I took on my parent’s camcorder walking around the house, giving the camera a garden tour.
+I took a video on my parent’s camcorder walking around the house, giving the camera a garden tour.
 I think I was in second grade at the time.
-My mom always included me by letting me water, pick off dead heads of the petunias, and fill dirt in the pots.
+My mom always included me by letting me water, pick off the dead heads of the petunias, and fill dirt in the pots.
 I can’t wait to do that with my kids one day.
 I know this summer will be much different!
 People ask me how I plan to continue my passion for gardening while being a new mom, but I’ll make it work!
-I will share tips and tricks on getting it done while being a mom.
-I’ve already been preparing myself by purchasing a few baby-friendly outdoor loungers that I can set up while I’m outside in the morning.
-Everyone has a form of therapy that helps them, like walking, running, reading a book, and for me, it’s gardening.
+I will share tips and tricks on getting it done as a mom.
+I’ve already been preparing myself by purchasing a few baby-friendly outdoor loungers I can set up while I’m outside in the morning.
+Everyone has a form of therapy that helps them, like walking, running, or reading a book; for me, it’s gardening.

 Garden Tour 2020-2022

 Today, I will give you a complete garden tour from the past two summers in our house.
 I will try to write up another in the fall with the 2022 garden since I have so many changes coming!
 I’m hoping to make this a new series.
 I have written down many of your garden questions from Instagram and will answer them throughout this post, but leave them in the comments if you have any additional questions!